-23.7 Medical Emergencies
+22.7 Medical Emergencies

 Safety is our number one priority at The Child Development Center.
 All parents that enroll their child in our programs are required to disclose all current medical conditions and allergies and provide all necessary medical equipment needed to help aid your child in case of an emergency.
-CDC needs our own medical equipment as our teachers do not have access to the school front office or nurse rooms after 2:57pm.
+CDC needs our own medical equipment as our teachers do not have access to the school front office or nurse rooms after 3:10pm.
+We do not carry or administer unassigned Epi-pens.